-To commercialize their ideas, entrepreneurs must choose between multiple potential strategies and their success depends on both having an idea that delivers real value and the effectiveness of the chosen strategy (Sevilla-Bernardo et al. (2022), Agrawal et al. (2021)).
+Entrepreneurship is a key driver of economic growth, increasing innovation, creating jobs, and boosting productivity.
+To commercialize their ideas, entrepreneurs must choose between multiple potential strategies, and their success depends on both the quality of the idea and the effectiveness of the chosen strategy (Sevilla-Bernardo et al. (2022), Agrawal et al. (2021)).
 However, they face uncertainty about both of these dimensions which results in demand for experimentation (Murray and Tripsas (2004); Ries (2011); Kerr et al. (2014); Chavda et al. (2024)).
-This experimentation process involves designing tests to evaluate the viability of their ideas and to identify the most effective strategies for implementation.
+This process involves designing experiments or tests to assess the quality of their ideas and the effectiveness of multiple strategies.
+Sevilla-Bernardo et al. (2022) provides a comprehensive review of the entrepreneurial literature and identifies several key factors and practical business elements that contribute to the success of startups.
+The first most important factor is the idea that delivers real value and the second factor is the founder strategic decision-making.

 Recent theoretical work (Agrawal et al. (2021)) highlights the role of advice provided by investors, industry experts, and mentors in reducing the costs of experimentation and guiding entrepreneurs in their decision-making processes.
 Institutions that offer this guidance can significantly improve entrepreneurial outcomes by making the decision-making process more efficient.
 Advice creates real value by lowering the cost of experimentation for entrepreneurs through optimal sequencing and the types of tests they implement.
-Startup accelerators are among these institutions that can improve entrepreneurial outcomes by providing mentorship and valuable advice to enable entrepreneurial choice (Agrawal et al. (2021)).
+Startup accelerators1 are among these institutions that can improve entrepreneurial outcomes by providing mentorship and valuable advice to enable entrepreneurial choice (Agrawal et al. (2021)).
 The success of an idea then depends on entrepreneurs capacity to attract resources including advice from others (Stevenson (1983)).
 So, resolving the uncertainty around the quality influences the allocation of resources including mentorship to entrepreneurs (Agrawal et al. (2024), Yu (2020)).

-In this paper, I first explore the mechanisms through which mentorship improves entrepreneurial performance within a mentorship-driven accelerator program, Creative Destruction Lab (CDL).
-Specifically, it investigates two key mechanisms.
-The direct effect of improving startup quality, and the screening effect of identifying high-quality startups.
-The direct effect captures the quality improvement in startups through mentor advice and support.
-The screening effect explores how mentors' evaluations of startups evolve over time as they gather more information about the startup's potential.
+This paper explores the mechanisms through which mentorship improves entrepreneurial performance within a mentorship-driven accelerator program, Creative Destruction Lab (CDL).
+Specifically, it investigates two key channels.
+First, mentors' learning channel explores how mentors' evaluations of startups evolve over time as they gather more information about the startup's potential.
 This learning process enables mentors to allocate their efforts and resources more effectively, focusing on startups that show promise.
-I then focus on mentors strategic guidance and separate it from other forms of support they provide and quantify the value added of mentors' strategic guidance.
+The second channel, advice on entrepreneurial decisions, examines how mentor advice shapes entrepreneur decisions, potentially leading to better outcomes.
+Entrepreneurs may set ambitious and costly plans, prioritizing tasks that can be challenging to implement, or they might choose more beneficial goals if they have a deeper understanding of their idea.
+Mentors, leveraging their experience and external perspective, can suggest an alternative plan that provide more informative signals about the quality of the idea or the effectiveness of different strategies.

-Addressing the research questions in this study is challenging for several reasons.
+Addressing the research questions in this study is challenging due to several key issues, particularly in identifying the impact of mentorship, measuring the advice on entrepreneurial decisions, and establishing relevant counterfactual analysis.
 One challenge is identifying the impact of mentorship.
 Mentors evaluate startups through sequential interactions, yet detailed data capturing how mentors update their evaluations is often missing.
 The literature on staged financing by venture capital (VC) investors suggests that staged investment adds value by giving investors the option to stop funding based on updated information (Tian (2011), Bergemann and Hege (1998)).
 Similarly, understanding the real option value of mentorship requires observing sequential interactions.
 However, the lack of detailed, sequential data on mentorship interactions has limited the empirical literature to fully explore this mechanism.